How to Use Financial Models in Startup Valuation?

 Financial modeling is also useful for strategic financial decision-making.
 It can reveal how a company should raise capital, if it can grow the business organically or should consider an acquisition, and if any factors are hindering its progress.

-You can also use financial modeling to identify assets that could be upgraded or should be sold off.
+You can also use this to identify assets that could be upgraded or should be sold off.
 If you are under-utilising a business segment, this can also be recognized through financial modeling.
-Such insights can help optimise capital allocation.
+Such insights can help optimize capital allocation.

 The main problem with using traditional financial modeling techniques with startups is that there is not much historical data available.
 So, it becomes hard to estimate future financial performance.